Looking for the most amazing Strasbourg Instagram spots?

 If you’re looking for the best place to watch a sunrise or sunset, then the Vauban Dam is it.
 Originally used as a form of defense, this dam is now a monument.
 And from its terrace, you’ll have one of the best panoramic views over the city.

-In one photo you’ll be able to capture the winding canals, the Notre Dame Cathedral, and, of course, Ponts Couverts de Strasbourg.
-Take note of the opening times as they vary throughout the year.
+In one photo, you’ll be able to capture the winding canals, the Notre Dame Cathedral, and, of course, Ponts Couverts de Strasbourg.

 Opening Times: